solar panels

 Capital expenditures to reach five-year high as confidence returns to manufacturing segment

-The solar photovoltaic (PV) manufacturing sector is forecast to increase capital expenditure (capex) on new factories and technologies in 2016 by more than 60 percent, compared to 2012, when manufacturing capex fell to a six-year low.
+The photovoltaic (PV) manufacturing sector is forecast to increase capital expenditure (capex) on new factories and technologies in 2016 by more than 60 percent, compared to 2012, when manufacturing capex fell to a six-year low.

 Manufacturing-related investments are forecast to reach a five-year high of $5.3 billion in 2016, according to the new PV Manufacturing & Technology Quarterly report from the market research division of Solar Media Ltd.

-The growth in solar PV manufacturing capex is being driven mainly by two factors: the requirement to upgrade the productivity of existing production lines to increase solar module power ratings; and the need for Chinese suppliers to locate and module capacity outside China to fully capitalize on overseas end-market demand growth.
+The growth in solar PV manufacturing capex is being driven mainly by two factors: the requirement to upgrade the productivity of existing production lines to increase solar module ratings; and the need for Chinese suppliers to locate and module capacity outside China to fully capitalize on overseas end-market demand growth.

-Finlay Colville, Head of Market Intelligence at Solar Media Ltd., and lead analyst for the new report added, “Capex from leading manufacturers in 2016 has strong contributions from factory expansions and upgrades, with much of this occurring across Southeast Asia.
+Finlay Colville, Head of Market Intelligence at Solar Media Ltd., and lead analyst for the new report added, “Capex from leading manufacturers in 2016 has strong contributions from factory expansions and technology upgrades, with much of this occurring across Southeast Asia.
 Manufacturing in Southeast Asia allows Chinese-based module suppliers to ship product to the U.S. market, exempt from import tariffs.”

 Capex during 2016 is forecast to be dominated by spending at the solar cell stage of the production value chain, at $2.1 billion, or 40 percent of overall manufacturing capex for the year.
-As the key driver in efficiencies and power ratings, solar cell capex is seeing increased activity from new and advanced technologies within cell production lines.
+As the key driver in efficiencies and ratings, solar cell capex is seeing increased activity from new and advanced technologies within cell production lines.

 Figure: Solar manufacturing capex across the value chain between 2013 and 2016